ktsangop/GreenGekko/README.md

-# Installing Green Gekko in November 2021
+# Installing Green Gekko in November 2021 (on linux)
 So it's late 2021 and you wanted to test out the most popular open source trading bot.
 But during the first steps, you realize that packages are out of date, install scripts do not work and you are dissappointed by open source trading bots already.